lucianaribeiro/lucianaribeiro/README.md

 ### Hi there, my name is Luciana 👋

 - 🔭 I am a Software Engineer from Brazil.
 I'm currently working with ReactJS, React Native and NodeJS.
 I also used to work with Angular2+.

+- ⚡ I also a Researcher in UX and UI areas.

 - 🌱 In all this years I've been trying differents technologies like contribuiting to Rasa's repository and creating a project with Jupyter Notebook and Tensorflow.

 - 👯 In my **repositories** tab you can see most of the work I've been doing, to see more go to the **organizations** I've been contributing.

 - 📫 To reach me my email is: albuquerqueluciana54@gmail.com

+     Add me on Linkedin [Here](https://www.linkedin.com/in/lucianaribeirou/)

      You can always send me a friend request here.